-Character breakfasts can be a great way to start a day at Walt Disney World, and dinners a great way to end it.
-We’ve dined at character restaurants in all of the parks and several hotels, and have had mixed results.
-Some experiences we’ve loved, others have felt like a rip-off.
-In this post, we’ll share our favorite character meal experiences.
-(Last updated September 4, 2019.)
+Character breakfasts are a great way to start a day at Walt Disney World, and dinners a good way to end it.
+We’ve done character dining experiences at restaurants in all of the parks and several hotels, with mixed results.
+Some we’ve loved, others have felt like a rip-off.
+In this post, we’ll share our favorite character meals.
+(Updated February 16, 2020.)

 Our favorite character meals make the list for a variety of reasons.
 In a couple of cases, we’re swayed heavily by the unique outfits of Minnie & Mickey Mouse that you can’t find elsewhere.
 (Full disclosure of our biases: we prefer fur characters to face characters, so this list is a bit skewed towards Fab Five meals.)
 Other meals have especially unique settings or are known for particularly good character interactions.